 What I love most about Wales is that it’s so packed with adventure, in the truest sense of the word.
 I don’t just mean physical challenges: every time you turn a corner in Wales, you can discover a new landscape and a unique experience.
 I’ve lived here all my life, but I’m still exploring and finding corners of our country that blow my mind.

-I can’t think of Wales without thinking of Snowdonia.
-I’m based in Cardiff, but one of my favourite places on the planet is Snowdonia National Park.
+I can’t think of Wales without thinking of Eryri (Snowdonia).
+I’m based in Cardiff, but one of my favourite places on the planet is Eryri National Park.
 It’s one of the greatest playgrounds for anyone who loves the great outdoors.

-Then there’s northern Snowdonia, a beautiful and sometimes brutal place.
-I’ve always been captivated by the age of heroic exploration in the early to mid-20th century, and Snowdon is central to Sir Edmund Hillary’s 1953 first ascent of Everest.
+Then there’s northern Eryri, a beautiful and sometimes brutal place.
+I’ve always been captivated by the age of heroic exploration in the early to mid-20th century, and Yr Wyddfa is central to Sir Edmund Hillary’s 1953 first ascent of Everest.
 It’s amazing to think that his team came here to Wales to prepare for their Himalayan expedition.
 To visit the Pen y Gwryd pub where all those explorers once stayed is to take a step back in time.

 Go coasteering in Pembrokeshire